Ast3risk-ops/website/content/Blog/blend_v4/index.md

 title = 'BlendOS v4 Install Guide'
 date = 2023-11-27T15:08:40-05:00
 type = 'post'
-draft = false
-tags = ['BlendOS', 'linux', 'guide']
+description = "The BlendOS v4 alpha is now out!
+Here's how you can install and try it out." draft = false tags = ['BlendOS', 'linux', 'guide']
 +++